Natural Wine Reading Recommendations

 1. NATURAL WINE BOOK GUIDE

+Starting with our favorite books, our bookshelf is filled with wine books as you can see!
 We’ve had several people ask us about how we got into and learned about natural wine.
-It's a great question that had me reflect on how I initially found natural wine and realized it started by accident with a book.
-While in my WSET 2 program, I came across the book Voodoo Vintners by Katherine Cole by accident and it had me enamored with biodynamics within the first 2 chapters.
+It's a great question that had me reflect on how I initially found natural wine and realized it started by accident with a book!
+While in my WSET 2 program, I came across the book Voodoo Vintners by Katherine Cole by accident and it had me enamored with biodynamics within the first two chapters.
 From there it was a whirlwind of books, industry events, and local communities that really helped me understand the natural wine world.

 We're now getting slightly more serious about your initial studies!
 At Through the Grapevine, we consider Isabelle Legeron as the final word on natural wine.
 She is a Master of Wine (i.e. she has gone through the highest ranks of formal wine education) and speaks with immense passion about organic agriculture, biodynamics and dry farming.
 Consider this book like your textbook.
 It reads like you will have a test about specific sections and has fun anecdotes about some of the most famous natural wine producers.
 It also goes over some of the most famous natural wines that you can hopefully find and compare against some of Isabelle's tasting notes!